lecramyajiv/fonts-indic-other/README.md

 This is an extra collection of Indic fonts for Slackware Linux.

-The languages that are supported by this collection are
+The scripts that are supported by this collection are

 1. Gondi